scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

    :scale: 40%

    Simulated Sample of 2000 points.
-   Blue dots represent the bidimensional elements and the clusters are three gaussian distributions composed of random points. :label:`figsimul`
+   Blue dots represent the bidimensional elements and the clusters are three Gaussian distributions composed of random points. :label:`figsimul`

 .. figure:: Classic_Gmode_Identification.png
    :scale: 50%